A Brief History of the National Museum of Natural Science

 Gallery of Age of Dinosaurs

-Opening on May 17, the Journey of Human Life, a new permanent exhibit gallery in the Life Science Hall, added to the Museum's richness.
+Opening in May, the Journey of Human Life, a new permanent exhibit gallery in the Life Science Hall, adds to the Museum's richness.

 Journey of Human Life

-The extension of the 921 Earthquake Museum was completed and opened to the public on September 21.
+The extension of the 921 Earthquake Museum is completed and opened to the public on September 21.

-Chinese Science Hall was renovated to include more and new collections and renamed to Human Cultures Hall in November.
+Chinese Science Hall is renovated to include more and new collections and renamed to Human Cultures Hall in November.

 Old Chinese Agriculture